 If your child is a named driver on your existing insurance policy, it means they won't be earning their No Claims Discount.
 At the beginning when insurance premiums are so high for new drivers, adding your child to your policy may seem like the perfect solution, but remember, as soon as they decide to get their own policy with zero no claims discount behind them, they are likely to be in the same situation they are now just in a few years’ time.

-Marmalade’s Named Young Driver Insurance means that a claim-free year will result in your child earning a year’s No Claims Discount even though the annual policy is on your car!
+Marmalade's annual policy on a parent's car means that a claim-free year will result in your child earning a year's No Claims Discount even though the annual policy is on your car!

 Am I going to be out of pocket?